robertmaxwilliams/mastml-weekly/week-2.md

 - First unit test passes
 - Luke destroys miles of code, improving readability and flexibility

+### Thursday

+- Max seems to have discovered a flaw/limitation in MASTMLInitializer.py:
+  - `ConfigFileParser` is initialized with a filename
+  - then you call `.get_config_dict` with a path
+  - This is awkward, but can be worked with if you know what's going on.
+The docstrings lie and say that you initialize with an object, even though it needs a filename.
+This should also be fixed.
+  - However, the methods that subclass `ConfigFileParser` always call `.get_config_dict` with the current working directory, making it awkward to call config files in other folders

 ## Work Hours

 Day | Luke hours | Max hours